SySS-Research/smbcrawler/README.md

 This makes it easier to see the progress when pressing `<space>`.

+Output files are machine readable, either in "grep" format or in JSON.
+For JSON files, I recommend something like `jless` to access its contents.

 ### Secrets

 SmbCrawler automatically reports obvious secrets, but it's also a good idea